FreshXpress

 FreshXpress was a discount supermarket chain in the United Kingdom.
 It was originally formed in 2007, from the rump of the defunct Kwik Save chain, by Irish retail entrepreneur Brendan Murtagh.

-It existed in its original form between July 2007 and March 2008, culminating in it going into administration, and was then resurrected in a smaller form, however, during 2009, the resurrected company also went into administration, and has since ceased to exist.
+It existed in its original form between July 2007 and March 2008, culminating in it going into administration.
+It was then resurrected in a smaller form, however, during 2009, the resurrected company also went into administration.
+It has since ceased to exist.

 History

 From the remains of Kwik Save

 In February 2007, Brendan Murtagh and his son Alan Murtagh, major shareholders in the County Cavan-based Kingspan building materials group, backed 70% of a £50 million rescue plan for Kwik Save, with the Kwik Save managing director, Paul Niklas, covering the remaining 30%.

 Murtagh's son Alan Murtagh had already been a director of the business before he got involved.

 A new beginning

 FreshXpress Retail Limited first had 56 stores, all of which were formerly Kwik Save stores before the chain went bankrupt.
 On 6 July 2007, 56 stores stayed open, forming FreshXpress in an £18m deal, saving around six hundred jobs.
 The FreshXpress stores officially opened on 21 July 2007.